d12frosted/elpa-mirror/gnu/vertico-readme.txt

   you should install an advice to enforce debugging.
 This allows you to obtain a stack trace in order to narrow down the location of the error.
 The reason is that post command hooks are automatically disabled (and not debugged) by Emacs.
-Otherwise Emacs could become unusable, given that the hooks are executed after every command.
+Otherwise Emacs would become unusable, given that the hooks are executed after every command.

   ┌────